williamozeas/Giuseppe_Weekender/README.md

 WebGL: Run the provided itch.io link.

 # RELEASE NOTES
-Beta Version, Preliminary Build:
+Final Version, Preliminary Build:
-1. Contained code for player& camera movement, player and world time reverse, audio reverse, button and piston logic, velocity, solenoid impulse, standing on the object, and watch on object.
+1. Contained code for player& camera movement, time reverse, audio reverse, button and piston logic, velocity, solenoid impulse, standing on the object, and watch on object.
-2. Contained 3D model for Giuseppe, Animation of Moving, Jumping, Grabbing, Model of the Captain, Model of Objects including burner, sink, can, pan, crate,button, pipe.
+2. Contained 3D model for Giuseppe, Animation of Moving, Jumping, Grabbing, Model of the Captain, Model of Objects including burner, sink, can, pan, crate,pistons, pipelines, table, console, window.
-3. the Game concept is based on the puzzle-platformer game, in which the player needs to get through rooms to find the Captain and lead him to the Navigation Room before the ship hits an iceberg.
-4. Player will manipulate the self and world time to solve the puzzles.
+3. Contained Landing Page, World Time Indicator, Button Prompts (for rewinding, grabbing), How to Play Page,Cutscenes
+4. As the protagonist of the game, the player assumes the persona of Giuseppe, a magical mouse endowed with the power to turn back time.
+An extraordinary watchmaker armed with this extraordinary ability, the player embarks on a quest to solve a series of intricate puzzles set in three distinct areas of an immigrant ship in the 1900s: the kitchen, engine room, and navigation room.
+The ultimate goal  is to locate the captain and guide him to the navigation room in order to avert a catastrophic collision.
+5. Each level of the game presents a series of puzzles that must be solved within 30 seconds.
+Players can however rewind the level as many times as they want.
-5. "A & D" / Left and Rigbt Arrows control player left and right movement
+6. "A & D" / Left and Rigbt Arrows control player left and right movement
-6. Spacebar and Up Arrow control jump
+7. Spacebar and Up Arrow control jump
-7. Press "C" or Right Click for world time reverse
+8. Press "C" or Right Click for time reverse
-8. Press "X" or Left Click for self time reverse
+9. Press "X" or Left Click for rewinding yourself when you die
-9. Press "Z" to Grab an item
+10. Press "Z" to Grab an item